 TBRA is a slightly better game than its predecessor, showing a more mature side of Dynabyte along with less bugs and problems, even though the adventure still had pretty limited animations and didn’t feature fleshed-out dialogues.
 The Games Machine gave it a 87 out of 100, singling out the team for being “almost on par with Lucasarts and Sierra for the quality of their adventures”.

-Unfortunately, even though the publishing deal with Core Design allowed TBRA to sell okay and, at least, made back money, Caprelli says the English publisher didn’t work again with Dynabyte.
+Unfortunately, even though the publishing deal with Core Design allowed TBRA to sell okay and, at least, made back money, Caprelli says the English publisher clearly had no intention of working again with Dynabyte.
 Bruno Boz recalls that communication with Core Design, after the release, was fractured at best and, even though the contract implied sales commissions, Dynabyte never saw a dime after the first payment.
-“We thought about calling up our lawyers, but it might have ended up costing more money than it was worth.”
+“We thought about calling up our lawyers, since the sales numbers didn’t seem to add up, but it might have ended up costing more money than it was worth.”

 Apparently, Core Design wasn’t interested in their next project because it looked too “childish”: by then the PlayStation era had already begun and everything, overnight, became “edgy”.
 The Big Red Adventure didn’t, perhaps, make Dynabyte into a household name, but, on the other hand, it is still fondly remembered by many and remains one of Italy’s most famous adventure games.